DoodgeMatvey/Matvey-Portfolio/README.md

                                                 English
-# Matvey Gorskiy
+# Matvey Gorskiy👌
   For what?
   -----------

   I made this site to show my skills in layout, using various plugins, as well as adaptability and cross-browser compatibility.

-  Licensing
+  Licensing✔
   ---------

   Please see the file called LICENSE.

-  Which technologies did i use:
+  Which technologies did i use :
   -----------------------------

   - HTML5(BEM), CSS3(flexbox, animations, adaptive, crossbrouser), SASS/SCSS;